 College bills are rendered by the quarter and are payable in advance at the opening of the term.
-If for any reason payment cannot be made in advance, a student may arrange for monthly or other form of partial payment.
+If for any reason payment cannot be made by the quarter, a student may arrange for monthly or other form of partial payment.
 Such arrangements must be made with the Cashier before the student's registration is complete.